netsu-ijou/netsu-ijou/README.md

 <p align="center">
 i have adhd and I'm a very(!!) awkward person. it may take me some time to form coherent sentences. given that, the way I act in pt may be a bit chaotic (random reconnects, constantly relocating/moving, random pony editor). it usually is not intentional
 <p align="center">
-some of my interests are car seat headrest, phighting! & fantastic frontier (roblox), monster hunter: world & UU/unstable universe
+some of my interests are car seat headrest, phighting! & fantastic frontier (roblox), monster hunter: world, UU/unstable universe & separate minecraft youtubers (current hyperfix: wato1876 & kenadian)